rameshsoftdev/React-Bootcamp-Live/Notes/Notes-22-Jan-2023.md

        </Suspense>
    }
   ```
- - Never do lazy loading in components because the components get loaded on every changes in props in state, so lazy loading happens on every render which is performance issue.
+ - Never do lazy loading in components because the components get loaded on every changes in props and state, so lazy loading happens on every render which is performance issue.
 So always lazy loads at the top of the file just below the import statments.